junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 # Better Foods at Low Cost

 Many of the world’s people eat a lot of bulky, starchy foods, without adding enough helper foods to provide the extra energy, body building, and protection they need.
-This is partly because many helper foods are expensive—especially those that come from animals, like milk and meat.
+This is partly because many helper foods are expensive, especially those that come from animals, like milk and meat.

 >**People can be strong and healthy when most of their proteins and other helper foods come from plants.**